Signs and Symptoms of Traumatic Brain Injuries And PTSD From A Car Accident

 How Can A Car Accident Lawyer Help With Traumatic Brain Injuries?

 Brain injury symptoms may not develop until days or weeks after an accident.
-This means your car crash attorney must prove that symptoms are directly related to the accident and not pre-existing conditions.
+This means your car accident attorney must prove that symptoms are directly related to the accident and not pre-existing conditions.
 A personal injury attorney will also take care of gathering medical documentation necessary for obtaining adequate compensation for your physical injuries.
 Diagnostic scans such as PETs, CTs and MRIs can be critical to support a brain injury diagnosis that is compensable.

 What Is Post Traumatic Stress Disorder?

 Post Traumatic Stress Disorder (PTSD) is a mental condition that is caused by exposure to a dangerous, terrifying, or emotionally shocking event.
-Some signs of PTSD after a car crash may include anxiety about driving, intrusive thoughts related to the accident, nightmares about the crash, and / or avoidance of people, places, or things associated with the car accident.
+Some signs of PTSD after a car crash may include anxiety about driving, intrusive thoughts related to the accident, nightmares about the accident, and / or avoidance of people, places, or things associated with the car accident.

-Can A Car Crash Cause PTSD?
+Can A Car Accident Cause PTSD?

 Yes.
 The American Psychological Association discovered that car accidents were the leading cause of PTSD among people who did not serve in the military.
 Car accidents were additionally found to be the number one overall trauma for men and the second most common occurrence of trauma for women.